jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 impact customers.
-Cyber Physical Systems Research consists of domain\-expert researchers who specialize in reverse\-engineering of IoTOT malware, protocols and firmware.
-The team hunts for IoTOT threats to uncover malicious trends and campaigns.
+Cyber Physical Systems Research consists of domain\-expert researchers who specialize in reverse\-engineering of IoT/OT malware, protocols and firmware.
+The team hunts for IoT/OT threats to uncover malicious trends and campaigns.
 Cyber Defense Operations Center (CDOC) is a fusion center that brings together incident